 Accessibility

-Our Accessibility Progress Report supports our plan and provides an update on actions we have taken thus far to advance accessibility, remove and prevent barriers.
+Our Accessibility Progress Report supports our plan and provides an update on actions we have taken thus far to remove and prevent barriers, and advance accessibility.

 Table of contents